-We convened the Blue Ribbon Study Panel on Biodefense to assess how much has been done to address the biological threat and what remains undone.
+We convened the Bipartisan Commission on Biodefense (formerly the Blue Ribbon Study Panel on Biodefense) to assess how much has been done to address the biological threat and what remains undone.
 Despite significant progress on several fronts, the Nation is dangerously vulnerable to a biological event.
 The root cause of this continuing vulnerability is the lack of strong centralized leadership at the highest level of government.

 Crisis after biological crisis has forced the United States to act.
 Naturally occurring threats such as influenza, Ebola, and Chikungunya are bypassing borders to emerge in nations oceans away, and exact a continued toll.
 The Islamic State of Iraq and the Levant (also known as ISIL and Da’esh) is devastating the Middle East while espousing the value of biological weapons for their ability to cause massive loss of life.
 The U.S. government has mishandled extremely dangerous viruses and bacteria in some of its highest level laboratories.
 The Nation lacks the leadership, coordination, collaboration, and innovation necessary to respond.